Thermodynamic Discovery of Tetracriticality and Emergent Multicomponent Superconductivity in UTe$_2$: Introduction

-Resolving these issues has implications that go beyond simply determining the topology of the \ute phase diagram: for example, the continuation of the SC2 phase boundary past the critical point, as sketched in \autoref{fig:intro}a, implies a region where the order parameters of SC1 and SC2 are simultaneously finite and with the potential for topological superconductivity.
+Resolving these issues has implications that go beyond simply determining the topology of the \ute phase diagram: for example, the continuation of the SC2 phase boundary past the critical point, as sketched in \autoref{fig:intro}a, implies a region where the order parameters of SC1 and SC2 are simultaneously finite and with the potential for chiral topological superconductivity.

-In this work, we use pulse-echo ultrasound to map out the full field-pressure-temperature (\BPT) phase diagram of \ute in the vicinity of the critical pressure \Ps, where the two transitions meet.
+In this work, we use pulse-echo ultrasound to map the field-pressure-temperature (\BPT) phase diagram of \ute in the vicinity of the critical pressure \Ps, where the two transitions meet.
 We find that the SC2 phase boundary extends past the SC1 phase boundary, leading to a region of two-component order SC1+SC2 in the phase diagram.
-We demonstrate that SC1 and SC2 interact strongly in this regime, with novel re-entrance behavior of the SC1 phase at temperatures \textit{below} the SC1+SC2 phase.
+We demonstrate that SC1 and SC2 interact strongly in this regime, with their competition leading to a loss of SC2 order upon cooling.
 We construct a phenomenological Ginzburg-Landau (GL) theory that accurately reproduces the observed phase diagram, and draw inferences from the constraints that our data place on the GL parameters and hence on the microscopic theory of superconductivity in \ute.

 Finally, we explore the magnetic field dependence of this phase diagram and construct a coherent picture of the field-induced and pressure-induced superconducting states.
+We show that the multi-component phase is stabilized by a magnetic field and is accessible even at ambient pressure.
+Symmetry analysis of our \cff shear modulus data allows us to rule out the $A_u+B_{2u}$ and $B_{1u}+B_{3u}$ order parameter combinations, whether chiral or nonchiral, as candidates for the SC1+SC2 phase.
+Finally, the presence of a peak in the longitudinal sound attenuation at both \Tco and \Tct provides strong evidence that both SC1 and SC2 have sign-changing order parameters.